Freedom, Shaped By Power Projection

 The 844-foot LHA 6 America class amphibious assault ship takes approximately five years to build.
 Its construction consists of 216 structural units, requiring 170 erection lifts, including grand blocks, plus two lifts to set the deckhouse on board (the main house, followed by smaller forward section).
 These blocks are built on land, starting with the ship’s midsection, and later moved to drydock for launch by translation cars.

-Two main turbines provide 70,000 horsepower.
-Additionally, LHA 6 has a separate source of propulsion, a unique auxiliary propulsion system (APS), that was designed for fuel efficiency.
+Two main turbines provide 70,000 shaft horsepower.
+Additionally, LHA 6 has a separate source of propulsion, a unique electrical auxiliary propulsion system (APS) that was designed for fuel efficiency.
 The APS uses two induction-type auxiliary propulsion motors powered from the ship’s electrical grid.
-America class ships include 1,000 miles of electrical cable, 431,000 feet of pipe and enough hull insulation to cover 40 acres.
+America -class ships include 1,000 miles of electrical cable, 431,000 feet of pipe and enough hull insulation to cover 40 acres.

 LHA At Sea

-Equipped with two marine gas turbines providing 70,000 horsepower, the 844-foot America class LHA is capable of reaching more than 20 knots at sea.
-The largest of all amphibious warfare ships, she is capable of supporting Marine aircraft and providing a superb means of ship-to-shore movement.
+The LHA class is capable of reaching more than 20 knots at sea.
+The largest of all amphibious warfare ships.

 History of LHAs

 Perhaps no other conflict underscored the importance of amphibious forces more than WWII.
-Sea- based Marines in the Pacific wrestled islands away from the Japanese and launched the D Day invasion that eventually crushed Nazi forces in Europe.
+Sea- based Marines in the Pacific wrestled islands away from the Japanese.

 Ingalls began building amphibious warships for the Navy and Marine Corps in the 1950s, a tradition the company proudly continues today.
 Ingalls is currently the sole builder of large deck amphibious ships for the Navy.